alaa-khamis/molecular_design_simulator/README.md

 # Molecular Design Simulator

+This project was done under the supervision of Prof. Roi Poranne, as part of the requirements for a MSc in Computer Science at the University of Haifa

 ## Overview

 This project is a **Molecular Design Simulator** developed using **Godot 4** and **C#**.
 The application allows users to design molecular structures by dynamically placing atoms within a 3D environment and generating bonds between them.
 It also features a spring system optimization to minimize the molecular geometry, ensuring realistic and stable configurations.